pchaganti/gx-sidekick/README.md

 ## Example Use

-Let’s say you're' collecting evidence for a History paper about interactions between the Aztecs and Spanish troops, and you’re looking for evidence about whether the Aztecs used captured Spanish weapons.
+Let’s say you're collecting evidence for a History paper about interactions between Aztecs and Spanish troops, and you’re looking for text about whether the Aztecs used captured Spanish weapons.

 ![Screenshot](https://raw.githubusercontent.com/johnbean393/Sidekick/refs/heads/main/Sidekick/Assets.xcassets/demoHistoryScreenshot.imageset/demoHistoryScreenshot.png)